-- 2. Open the Tether app and log in with your TP-Link ID.
-If you don't have an account, create one first. - 3.
+- 2. Launch the Tether app and log in with your TP-Link ID. - Note: If you don't have a TP-Link ID, create one first. - 3.
 Tap the + button and select Router > Wireless Router.
 Follow the steps to complete the setup and connect to the internet. - 4.
 Connect your devices to the newly configured wireless networks of the router and enjoy the internet!